 You must be logged in to your member account to receive the discount.

 Hotel reservations should be made at the Sheraton Syracuse University at 801 University Ave · Syracuse, NY 13210, which is very close to the Immersion.
 Special rates have been secured for Immersion attendees.
-The group rate will be available until April 11, 2015.
-Subject to availability by calling - (315) 475-3000 Be sure to mention that you would like the NPPA Rate.
+The group rate of $129 (plus taxes) per night will be available until April 13, 2016.
+Subject to availability by calling (315) 475-3000.
+Be sure to mention that you would like the NPPA rate.

 Attendees can arrange to share rooms through the Multimedia Immersion discussion group.